HawksRepos/Install/README.md

 ## (i) Backup your current server using PG Vault before installing PTS.

-Your PGBlitz backup can be used to restore your applications in PTS fork after install (see later)
+Your PTS backup can be used to restore your applications in PTS fork after install (see later)
-**NOTE**  Tested and working for PGblitz v8.5-8.7
+**NOTE**  Tested and working for PG v8.5-8.7

 Type the following to access your current build's menu: `sudo pgblitz`
 Select  `[7] PG vault [Backup & Restore]`  then